-Rockets reportedly fired towards US embassy in Iraq’s capital Green Zone
+Rockets fired towards US embassy in Iraqi capital’s Green Zone

 Iraqi groups that support Palestinians have promised retaliation against Israel and its close ally the US for the deadly war in Gaza.

 According to the Pentagon, since the Gaza war erupted on October 7, US forces deployed in Iraq and Syria have been attacked at least 66 times, causing injuries to more than 60 personnel.
-However, until now, diplomatic missions have been spared.
+Until now, diplomatic missions had been spared.

 The US has occasionally retaliated against these attacks and has accused Iran of “actively facilitating” rocket and drone attacks by Iranian-backed proxy groups on its forces.

-In November, US Secretary of Defense Lloyd Austin asserted in a statement that Washington “does not seek conflict and has no intention nor desire to engage in further hostilities,” but he added that “these Iranian-backed attacks against US forces are unacceptable and must stop”.
+In November, US Secretary of Defense Lloyd Austin asserted in a statement that Washington “does not seek conflict and has no intention nor desire to engage in further hostilities” but he added that “these Iranian-backed attacks against US forces are unacceptable and must stop.”

-Iran’s Minister of Foreign Affairs Hossein Amirabdollahian has said that Tehran “neither gives orders to the resistance groups across the region, nor stops them from taking decisions in their own countries based on their own interests”.
+Iranian Minister of Foreign Affairs Hossein Amirabdollahian has said Tehran “neither gives orders to the resistance groups across the region nor stops them from taking decisions in their own countries based on their own interests”.

-No group has yet claimed responsibility for any attack on the US embassy on Friday
+No group has claimed responsibility for Friday’s attack.